kbroman/simple_site/pages/independent_site.md

 ---
 layout: page
 title: Making an independent website
+description: How to make an independent website with GitHub Pages.
 ---

 This is what to do if you just want a website.
 (This page is a bit